opentracing-contrib/meta/README.md

 We like to spread the word about OpenTracing at conferences.
 We're always excited to collaborate with anyone who'd like to help out.
 If that sounds like you, please drop us a note at [hello@opentracing.com](mailto:hello@opentracing.com).
 Specifically we are looking for:

-1. Co-presenting opportunities around OpenTracing
+1. Co-presenting opportunities around OpenTracing, including workshops like the ones we've run at Kubecon/OSCON/etc
 2. Advice if you have spoken at these events or are involved with the committee
 3. Suggestions for any other events we should apply to speak at: